jonnnnyw/php-phantomjs/_version_4/2-installation.md

 Custom Installation
 -------------------

-If you would prefer to use a custom install location for the PhantomJS executable, you simply need to tell the client where to find the executable file:
+If you would prefer to use a custom install location for the PhantomJS executable, for example you have PhantomJS installed globally, then you simply need to set the path to PhantomJS manually:

 {% highlight php %}